Dosage Form: injection, solution

 - Drugs with ototoxic potential (see WARNINGS): Especially in the presence of impaired renal function, the use of parenterally administered Bumetanide in patients to whom aminoglycoside antibiotics are also being given should be avoided, except in life-threatening conditions.

-- Drugs with nephrotoxic potential: There has been no experience on the concurrent use of Bumetanide with drugs known to have a nephrotoxic potential.
+- Drugs with nephrotoxic potential: There has been no experience with the concurrent use of Bumetanide with drugs known to have a nephrotoxic potential.
 Therefore, the simultaneous administration of these drugs should be avoided.

 - Lithium: Lithium should generally not be given with diuretics (such as Bumetanide) because they reduce its renal clearance and add a high risk of lithium toxicity.